Art & Antiques: Late 1990s to 2010

 From the late 1990s, the magazine was based in Atlanta, Georgia, the headquarters of parent company Trans World Publishing, Inc., until the publication was sold in 2006 to CurtCo Media.
 Other magazines owned by CurtCo Media include San Diego Magazine, Robb Report, Sarasota, and Gulfshore Life.
 CurtCo sold off most of its magazines, including Art & Antiques, in 2010.

-2010 to Present
+Since 2010

-Phillip Troy Linger, former publisher of Los Angeles-based Brentwood Magazine, purchased Art & Antiques magazine in April 2010.
+Phillip Troy Linger, former publisher of Los Angeles–based Brentwood Magazine, purchased Art & Antiques magazine in April 2010.

-Special Issues
+Special issues

 100 Top Collectors

 Under founding editor Jeffrey Schaire, Art & Antiques began a tradition of publishing an annual issue devoted to the "100 Top Collectors."
 This was one of the first compendiums of its kind, although similar articles had appeared in Connoisseur under editor Thomas Hoving, and would later appear in Art+Auction and other art-world publications.

 The annual issue was both famous and infamous in the art world.
 Schaire did not simply choose major collectors, but tried to focus on both those rich people who had done a lot in the last year, as well as smaller collectors who, although not of immense wealth, brought an interesting focus to their collecting, specializing in off-beat art, antiques, and collectibles.